-- Damage to essential structures and buildings; - The availability of AC and DC power required for operation of plant systems; - Access to essential buildings and equipment; - The availability of operating personnel and site staff for implementation of procedures and guidelines; - Whether actions can be taken by non-licensed personnel, typically an auxiliary operator; - The availability of other on-site control rooms and personnel in separate buildings; - The capability of communicating within the plant emergency command and control structure and with off-site organizations. - 3.41.
-Where immediate attention and short term actions are necessary to manage an accident, there may be no time available for the deliberation of all possible consequences of the actions.
-For such cases, the SAMGs should directly identify the recommended action. - 3.42.
-The accident management guidance including procedures and guidelines should contain, as a minimum, the following elements: - The objectives and goals of the SAMGs; - The interface with the EOPs; - The criteria for entry into the mitigatory domain; - Potential negative consequences of the actions; - Guidance on the monitoring of strategies; - Cautions and limitations; - The equipment and resources necessary (e.g. AC and DC power, water); - Consideration of necessary human resources; - Consideration of the habitability of workplaces at which local measures for accident management may be necessary; - Guidance on the use of diagnostic tools and computational aids; - The time window within which the actions are to be applied; - Local actions sheets (if applicable); - Conditions for exit from or termination of SAMGs: - Guidance on the assessment and monitoring of the plant response including consideration of the effectiveness of implemented actions.
+3.33.
+Where immediate attention and short term actions are necessary to manage a severe accident, there may be no time available for the deliberation of all possible consequences of the actions.
+For such cases, the SAMGs should directly identify the recommended action.

+3.34.
+The severe accident management guidance including procedures and guidelines should contain, as a minimum, the following elements:

+- The objectives and goals of the SAMGs; - The interface with the EOPs; - The criteria for entry into the mitigatory domain; - Potential negative consequences of the actions; - Guidance on the monitoring of strategies; - Cautions and limitations; - The equipment and resources necessary (e.g. AC and DC power, water); - Consideration of necessary human resources; - Consideration of the habitability of workplaces at which local measures for accident management may be necessary; - Guidance on the use of diagnostic tools and computational aids; - The time window within which the actions are to be applied; - Local actions sheets (if applicable); - Conditions for exit from or termination of SAMGs;

+• Guidance on the assessment and monitoring of the plant response including consideration of the effectiveness of implemented actions.